< All Topics

 A screenshot of a computer Description automatically generated

 6) You can test your Ethernet connection to the NEPI device by opening a Command Prompt terminal from the windows “Start” menu, then typing “ping 192.168.179.103”.
-You should see a valid repsonse like the one below.
+You should see a valid response like the one below.
 If not, try power cycling your PC.

-Connecting to the NEPI Device’s RUI
+Accessing and Navigating the NEPI Device’s RUI

 Now that the PC and NEPI device are communicating, we need to connect to the NEPI device’s Resident User Interface or RUI, which is a browser-based interface hosted on the NEPI device, that provides system monitoring and setup, since in most cases, the NEPI device will be embedded in a larger system with no display, keyboard, or mouse attached.

-1) For this step, you just need to open a web-browser on our PC and enter the NEPI device’s IP address and RUI port number:
+1) For this step, you just need to open a web-browser on our PC and enter the NEPI device’s IP address and RUI port number: http://192.168.179.103:5003

 A screenshot of a computer Description automatically generated